+Note:

-Note: Informatica recommends that you use Secure Sockets Layer (SSL) authentication instead of configuring the Encrypt Level and Encryption Type connection attributes or the ENCRYPT and ENCRYPTLEVEL statements in the DBMOVER configuration file.
-SSL authentication provides stricter security and is used by other Informatica products.
+- Informatica recommends that you use Secure Sockets Layer (SSL) authentication instead of configuring the Encrypt Level and Encryption Type connection attributes or the ENCRYPT and ENCRYPTLEVEL statements in the DBMOVER configuration file.
+SSL authentication provides stricter security and is used by other Informatica products. - PowerExchange Alternate Network Security is supported but you should only use it in exceptional circumstances.
+Informatica recommends using TLS network security instead.